Villavu/Simba/Projects/Simba/package/docs/docs.md

 ## Installing the master branch
-If the repository has no releases, or you want to install the master (which most likely the development branch) this is also possible.
-It's appended last in the version list.
+If the repository has no releases, or you want to install the master branch (most likely the development branch) this is also possible.
+It's added last in the version list.
 Simba will not notify you of updates if the master branch is installed.

 ![img](master.png?raw=true "Master Branch")

 ## Miscellaneous

-* Each component has a mouse-over hint.
+* Each component has a mouse-over hint for detailed infomation.
-* Right click on the package list for quick access to a packages Github repository or submit a issue on Github.
+* Right click on the package list for quick access to a packages Github page or to submit a Github issue.
 * Github API has a limit of 60 requests per hour for unauthorised users so all requests are cached for an hour.
 "Check for updates" can be clicked which will force update the cache.